ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/virtual_ecosystem_in_static_mode.md

 #### Compare HydroConst results to baseline

-To compare the results of the HydroDefault experiment to the fully dynamic ve_example, load the results from `/ve_example/out/` and `/ve_example/HydroDefault_out/`:
+To compare the results of the HydroDefault experiment to the fully dynamic `ve_example`, load the continuous results from `/ve_example/out/` and `/ve_example/HydroDefault_out/`:

 ```{code-cell} ipython3
 import xarray